PaulMineau/TransformerRecommender/docs/transformers_theory.md

 These mathematical results don't guarantee that *your training pipeline* will work perfectly, but they give a structured theoretical lens:
 (1) Transformers are expressive, (2) they can implement interesting algorithms, and (3) under norm / structural constraints they generalize.
-You can include this PDF in your project's documentation as a reference for readers, collaborators, or reviewers.

 ## References